millerk22/emc2-labs/EMC2-Labs-Fall/lab12.rst

         - Uses more memory
         - Uses less memory

-   Generally speaking, if you want something to be fast and efficient, but look messy, use iteration.
+   If you want something to be fast and efficient, but look messy, use iteration.
 If those things aren't important and you want pretty code, use recursion.

    Recursion is a very difficult topic to understand when first starting out, so don't worry if you have trouble grasping it.